walterfreeman/ast101/final-projects.md

 ### Ethnic studies in general

 * Gene Roddenberry's vision of an ethnically-diverse, cooperative future in *Star Trek* is an important part of the setting.
 In Joss Whedon's *Firefly*, he presupposes a spacefaring future for humanity in which a mix of American and Chinese cultural practices and language dominate.
 (Of course, he wrote *Firefly* for an American audience and with mostly Western actors, so most of the dialogue is in English and -- I'm told -- the actors do not speak Chinese all that well!)
 Science-fiction texts that depict a spacefaring future of humanity must answer the question "What happens to race?"
-Choose at least one of these texts and discuss its answer to this question.
+Choose at least one science fiction text that depicts the future of humanity and discuss its answer to this question.
 Do you believe it depicts a likely future?
 Is this future one that you would like to see?

 ### Islamic studies